Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Introduction

-\textcite{hnr1988} propose an estimator for panels with large $N$ but small $T$ which is based on a quasi-differencing approach similar to \textcite{ah1982}.
-First they eliminate the factor loadings from the estimation equation and then estimate the remaining common factors and parameters using lagged covariates as instrumental variables.
-Although this estimator is consistent under fixed $T$ asymptotics, its is well known that for large $T$, the number of instruments and parameters leads to biased estimates (see \cite{ns2004}).
-Recently, the literature considers estimators that require $N$ and $T$ to be sufficiently large. \textcite{p2006} suggests a common correlated effects (CEE) estimator in the spirit of \textcites{m1978}{c1982}{c1984}, which uses cross-sectional averages of the dependent variable and the regressors to control for the unobserved common factors.
-His estimator is at least $\sqrt{N}$ consistent without the need to know the true rank of the factor structure or to impose strong factor assumptions as in \textcites{b2009}{mw2015}{mw2017}.
-However, in order to use cross-sectional averages as proxy variables for the unobserved common factors, we require some parametric assumptions on the joint probability distributions of the dependent variable and the covariates. \textcite{b2009} suggests a different estimator that treats the common factors and factor loadings as nuisance parameters to be estimated.\footnote{For a detailed discussion of the different interactive fixed effects estimators we refer the reader to \textcites{b2009}{mw2015}{mw2017}.} His estimator is closely related to \textcite{b2003}'s principal components estimator for pure factor models and has the advantage that we do not need to make distributional assumptions about unobserved heterogeneity and that we allow for arbitrary correlations with the variables of interest.
-Under the assumption that the true number of factors is known, \textcite{b2009} shows $\sqrt{NT}$ consistency irrespective of cross-sectional and/or time-serial dependence in the idiosyncratic error term.
-However, the presence of cross-sectional and/or time-serial dependence leads to an asymptotic bias in the limiting distribution of the estimator that can be corrected (see \cite{b2009}). \textcite{mw2017} derived an additional bias correction for the \textcite{n1981} bias stemming from the inclusion of predetermined and weakly exogenous regressors.
-Because the true number of factors is usually unknown, \textcite{mw2015} show that under certain assumptions and as long as the number of factors used to estimate $\boldsymbol{\beta}$ is larger than the true number, the estimator may have the same limiting distribution as shown by \textcite{b2009} but remains at least $\sqrt{\min(N, T)}$ consistent.
-There may therefore be a loss of efficiency due to the inclusion of too many irrelevant factors.
-However, given a consistent estimator for $\boldsymbol{\beta}$, the number of factors can be estimated using estimators for pure factor models (see among others \cites{be1992}{bn2002}{hl2007}{abc2010}{o2010}{ah2013}{do2019}).
-A recent comparison of some popular estimators is given in \textcite{cj2019}.
-For the IFE estimator such a comparison does not exist so far.
+Inspired by \textcite{ah1982}, \textcite{hnr1988} propose a quasi-differencing approach for panels with large $N$ but small $T$.
+They first remove factor loadings from the estimation equation and then estimate the remaining common factors and parameters using lagged regressors as instruments.
+While this estimator is consistent under asymptotic sequences in which $T$ is fixed, it is well known that for large $T$, the number of instruments and parameters causes bias (see \cite{ns2004}).
+More recent work has considered estimators that require both $N$ and $T$ to be large. \textcite{p2006} proposes a common correlated effects (CCE) estimator in the spirit of \textcites{m1978}{c1982}{c1984}, which uses cross-sectional averages of the dependent variable and the regressors to proxy for the unobserved common factors. \textcite{p2006}'s estimator is at least $\sqrt{N}$-consistent without requiring knowledge of the true rank of the factor structure or strong factor assumptions as in \textcites{b2009}{mw2015}{mw2017}.
+However, it requires additional parametric assumptions on the joint distribution of the dependent variable and the regressors in order to use cross-sectional averages as valid proxy variables. \textcite{b2009} proposes a different estimator that treats the common factors and factor loadings as additional parameters.\footnote{For a detailed discussion of the different interactive fixed effects estimators, we refer the reader to \textcites{b2009}{mw2015}{mw2017}.} This estimator is closely related to \textcite{b2003}'s principal components estimator for pure factor models and has the advantage of not requiring distributional assumptions about the unobserved heterogeneity.
+Under the assumption that the true number of factors is known, \textcite{b2009} establishes $\sqrt{NT}$-consistency irrespective of cross-sectional and/or time-serial dependence in the idiosyncratic error term.
+Such dependence does, however, induce an asymptotic bias in the limiting distribution, which can be corrected (see {\citereset\cite{b2009}}). \textcite{mw2017} derive an additional correction for the feedback bias (essentially a \textcite{n1981}-type bias) that arises from the inclusion of predetermined regressors such as lagged dependent variables.
+Because the true number of factors is generally unknown, \textcite{mw2015} show that as long as the number of factors used to estimate $\boldsymbol{\beta}$ exceeds the true number, the estimator remains at least $\sqrt{\min(N, T)}$-consistent, at the potential cost of some efficiency loss from including irrelevant factors.
+Given a consistent estimator of $\boldsymbol{\beta}$, the number of factors can then be estimated using estimators for pure factor models (see, among others, \cite{be1992}, \cite{bn2002}, \cite{hl2007}, \cite{abc2010}, \cite{o2010}, \cite{ah2013}, and \cite{do2019}).
+A recent comparison of popular estimators for pure factor models is given in \textcite{cj2019}.